multiscale/ymmsl-python/docs/describing_models.rst

 1. Installed Python packages can provide "Entry Points" to provide importable yMMSL components.
-2. The ``YMMSLPATH`` environment variable can contain directories with importable yMMSL files.
+2. The ``YMMSL_PATH`` environment variable can contain directories with importable yMMSL files.

 These mechanisms are described in more detail below.